OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 > 1. Create new pressure layer(s) and save in the `layers` folder
 > 2. Register pressure layer(s) in `layers.csv`
+> 3. Register in `pressures_categories.csv`
-> 3. Register pressure layer(s) in `pressures_matrix.csv`
+> 4. Register in `pressures_matrix.csv`
   + a.
-Set the pressure category
-  + b.
 Identify the goals affected and set the weighting
-  + c.
-Modify the resilience matrix (if necessary)
-> 4. Modify Config.R for goals that have elements
+> 5. Modify Config.R for goals that have elements

-The following is an example of adding two new pressures layers.

 ### Create the new pressure layers and save in the `layers` folder